gizmore/phpgdo/DOCS/GDO7_DEBUGGING.md

 In [Eclipse PDT](https://www.eclipse.org/pdt/),
 i have xDebug configured and can set breakpoints to step the application at any time.
 This works from bash as well as from chrome.
-I do not know what i did without a debugger for soo long.
+I do not know what i did without a debugger for *sooo* long.

 Here is an example php.ini for xdebug:

     zend_extension="c:/wamp64/bin/php/php8.1.8/zend_ext/php_xdebug-3.1.5-8.1-vs16-x86_64.dll"
-    xdebug.mode = develop,debug,profile
+    xdebug.mode = develop,debug,profile # profile is optional.
     xdebug.client_port = 9003
     xdebug.start_with_request = yes
     xdebug.discover_client_host = true